leohmoraes/devil-easy-git/README.md

 devil-easy-git
 ==============

-A set of scripts to easy the life of git users on bash
+A set of bash scripts to easy the life of git users

 With these scripts you can easy your git life.
 For example: